 The Laman Padi Rice Garden can be reached on foot by walking north from Pantai Cenang.
-The small gallery (in English) is surrounded by pleasant rice terraces.
+The small gallery (in English) is surrounded by pleasant rice terraces and places to sit.
 The landscaping is spacious and serene.

 Open from 10 a.m. to 6 p.m.
 Entrance is free.